artofimagination/stereo-calibration-and-vSLAM/README.md

 * [Mapping links](#mapping-links)<br>

 # Intro
 This repository is meant to be a proof of concept for stereo vSLAM.
 It is not an optimal solution.
-Contains calibration, depth map generation, feature matching motion estimation and mapping.
+Contains calibration, depth map generation, feature matching, motion estimation and mapping.
 I was able to reach a basic efficienacy, showing the trajectory of the camera and drawing a point cloud environment resembling somewhat the room it was moving.<br>
 My fixture was a home made stereo camera consisting of two Logitec C270 webcameras distanced 75 mm apart from each other.<br>

 ![camera](https://github.com/artofimagination/stereo-vSLAM/blob/master/resources/Camera.jpg)